kupehtci/DOCUMENTATION/GAME PRODUCTION/Inception Deck.md

 ## Inception Deck

-The inception deck is an initial project planning and ideation
+The inception deck is an initial project planning and ideation.
+Part of [[Roadmap]] conception part.

 * `Why are we here?`
 Reminder of the parts or themes that involve the project, who our customers are and why we decided to do this project in the first place